 PFS has a Loan and Security Agreement ("Comerica Agreement") with Comerica Bank ("Comerica").
-The Comerica Agreement provides for up to \$10.0 million of eligible accounts receivable financing through March 2010.
-As of December 31, 2009, PFS had \$3.8 million of available credit under this facility.
-Borrowings under the Comerica Agreement accrue interest at a defined rate, which will generally be prime rate plus 2%, with a minimum of 4.5% (5.25% and 4.25% at December, 31, 2009 and 2008, respectively).
+The Comerica Agreement provides for up to \$10.0 million of eligible accounts receivable financing through March 2011.
+As of December 31, 2010, PFS had \$3.9 million of available credit under this facility.
+Borrowings under the Comerica Agreement accrue interest at a defined rate, which will generally be prime rate plus 2%, with a minimum of 4.5% (5.25% at both December, 31, 2010 and 2009).
 The Comerica Agreement contains cross default provisions, various restrictions upon PFS' ability to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), make capital expenditures, make investments and loans, pledge assets, make changes to capital stock ownership structure, as well as financial covenants of a minimum tangible net worth of \$20 million, as defined, a minimum earnings before interest and taxes, plus depreciation, amortization and non-cash compensation accruals, if any, as defined, and a minimum liquidity ratio, as defined.
-The Comerica Agreement restricts the amount of the subordinated note receivable from Supplies Distributors to a maximum of \$5.5 million.
+The Comerica Agreement restricts the amount of the Subordinated Note receivable from Supplies Distributors to a maximum of \$5.0 million.
+Comerica has provided approval for PFS to advance incremental amounts subject to certain cash inflows to PFS, as defined, to certain of its subsidiaries and/or affiliates, including eCOST, if needed.
 The Comerica Agreement is secured by all of the assets of PFS, as well as a guarantee of PFSweb, Inc.

-On March 25, 2010, PFS entered into an amended agreement with Comerica, which extends the termination date through March 2011, modifies certain financial covenants and provides the approval for PFS to advance incremental amounts subject to certain cash inflows to PFS, as defined, to certain of its subsidiaries and/or affiliates, including eCOST, if needed.
+On March 31, 2011, PFS entered into an amended agreement with Comerica, which extends the termination date through September 2012, allows for up to \$12.5 million of eligible accounts receivable financing during certain seasonal peak months and provides the approval for PFS to advance incremental amounts subject to certain cash inflows to PFS, as defined, to its subsidiaries and/or affiliates, if needed.